ErpNetDocs/tech/modules/my/timeline/index.md

 > [!NOTE]
 >
-> "up to" means that the maximum number of weeks in the timeline can be revealed if the browser window is expanded to full screen.
+> "up to" refers to the maximum number of weeks in the timeline can be revealed if the browser window is expanded to full screen.

 ![pictures](pictures/byweek.png)